 I have rheumatoid arthritis, and I feel tired and worn out all the time.
 How can I fight this fatigue and get some of my energy back?

 Your situation is very common.
 People with rheumatoid arthritis (RA) can feel tired or worn out even after a full night's sleep, or when their symptoms are mild.
-Overall, pacing your daily activities and taking frequent rest breaks helps fend off fatigue.
-Also, addressing just one specific issue that may be contributing to your exhaustion can make a big difference.
+Several options can help you fend off fatigue.

 Get high-quality sleep

 Fewer hours of deep sleep will leave you feeling more rested than more hours of poor sleep.

 - Manage nighttime pain.
 If joint pain keeps you awake, talk to your doctor about adjusting your medications to better control pain at night.

 - Set a routine.
 Go to bed close to the same time each night.
 Getting into a regular schedule can make it easier for you to fall asleep.

 - Create a peaceful environment.
 Use blackout drapes or an eye mask and earplugs to ensure your room is as dark and quiet as possible.

 - Get comfortable.
 A memory foam mattress and pillows that support you comfortably can help make it less likely that you'll wake during the night from tossing and turning.

 Depression often causes fatigue and is common in people with painful inflammatory diseases such as RA.
 Counseling and antidepressant medications can be very helpful.
 Many doctors prescribe low-dose antidepressants as sleep aids, even in people who haven't been diagnosed with depression.

 Regular low-impact exercise such as walking, swimming or biking can boost energy, fight fatigue and promote sound sleep when you have arthritis.